tamer4osman/redi-school-how-to-build-a-website/README.md

 # RedI School Workshop: How to build a website

-To present a workshop to the ReDI School.
+My name is [Chris Thomas](https://github.com/christhomas) and I'm going to present a workshop to the ReDI School.
 I wrote this repository with examples so I could demonstrate how to use Docker to host the files I am working with in a realistic development environment.

 Afterwards, I explain how to take the basic HTML template I started with and brought it into a Jekyll project and used it's templating system to break up the static HTML into a more dynamic system of parts